 Another option, if it’s affordable, is to enroll your child into daycare for maybe once to twice or three times a week in order to help them to learn how to listen to their teachers and also interact with other children.

 Paying attention for at least a minimum of 30-minute intervals is expected in kindergarten.
 I observed in my son’s class that the expectation was that he would sit for longer periods of time and actually pay attention to what the teacher is saying or doing.

 Look for resources that may be available to help your children along the way.
-I suggest checking with any children's board that is in your city or country.
-Also asking questions from kindergarten teachers or teachers from your child's pre-kindergarten for helpful tips and questions that you may have.
+I suggest checking with any Children’s Board (our local Children’s Board ).
+Also asking questions from kindergarten teachers or teachers from your child’s pre-kindergarten for helpful tips and questions that you may have.

 These were my observations thus far.
 I will however provide more feedback as my son continues to progress through kindergarten.
 I do hope that this information was helpful and that it will help with an easier transition for kindergarten.
 If you haven’t started preparing your child for kindergarten enrollment in the fall, now is the time to implement a few of these skills as the time approaches.

 If you plan to do e-learning for kindergarten I suggest checking out my blog post on How To Survive E-learning In The 3- to- 5 Year Old Category.

 Also for more learning resources for kids visit my blog posts on:

 - Free Educational Resources Available For Kids